bengrunfeld/study-notes/cheesemaking/cheese_science.md

 #### Rennet - Animal, Vegetable & Microbial

+##### Animal

 Rennet is made from the stomach lining of a calf, kid or lamb that has not yet eaten solid food.
 It contains two enzymes, `chymosin` and `pepsin`, that both coagulate milk in the baby's stomach, stopping it from passing through too quickly and allowing the baby to absorb the nutrients.

 `Pepsin` is the main ingredient in junket rennet tablets that you can find in most grocery stores, but junket rennet is a poor choice for cheesemaking as it adds bitterness and contains chemicals that have no business being in cheese.

 The gold standard of coagulants is `calf rennet`.
 Kid and lamb are superior in quality, but are generally not available for purchase.

+##### Microbial

+Perfect for making vegetarian or kosher cheese.

+Most microbial rennet is produced by the microbe `Rhizomucor miehei`, aka `Mucor miehei`.

+Microbial rennet has an undeserved reputation for causing bitterness in cheese.

+##### Fermented Chymosin

+This coagulant is produced using genetically modified microbes into which the animal gene for producing `chymosin` has been inserted.
+It behaves very similarly to animal rennet in its ability to coagulate milk, but differs slightly regarding aging.

+##### Vegetable Rennets

+As opposed to microbial rennet, vegetable rennet is made from plants.
+The most well known are from the thistle family.
+This type of coagulant works best with high-fat, high-protein milk.
+It can cause bitterness.
+Other plants able to produce rennet are: fig trees, nettles, burdock, hogweed and Lady's Bedstraw.

+Plant rennets do not have the coagulating power of animal and microbial rennets, but can be interesting.